-29% of BA Performance graduates with a disability in 2020 achieved a 1st and 71% achieved a 2:1.
-All students with a Specific Learning Disability on all BA courses graduated with an Honours degree, but we have identified that there is still room for improvement and we hope for more BA Performance students with Specific Learning Disabilities to achieve first class degrees going forward.
+39% of BA Performance graduates with a disability in 2022 achieved a 1st (1% increase on previous year).
+We have identified that there is still room for improvement, and we hope for more BA Performance students with Specific Learning Disabilities to achieve first class degrees going forward.